xybrs/xybrs/README.md

-- 👋 Hi, I’m Abdullah (only in name)
+- 👋 Hi, I’m Abdullah
 - 👀 I’m interested in Maths, CS, Chess.
 - 💞️ I’m looking to collaborate on anything challenging and fun.
 - 📫 Email me at xybrs@outlook.com